Saturday, August 23:

 Want to host an event here?

-Portions of this park are available for sports field rentals for practices and games from April 1 through October 31.
+Portions of this park are available for sports field rentals from April 1 through October 31.
 All organized sport program use of Bend Park & Recreation District athletic fields requires a reservation and permit.
 Organized sport program use is defined as any time a group of individuals is practicing, playing contests, conducting drills, camps or other programmed activities under the coordination, direction and supervision of an individual or organization.
 The reservation process provides a user or organization the exclusive use of a field.
-Permits are enforced by Bend Park and Recreation District staff.
+Reservations are verified by Bend Park & Recreation District staff.
 Learn more about sports field rentals.

 Other Available Fields: